 The State University of NY at Canton was established in 1906 as a school for agriculture.
 SUNY Canton’s campus serves more than 3,100 students vying for one of the 50 or so academic undergraduate and graduate degrees.
-The School of Science, Health and Criminal justice includes facilities for labs, mortuaries, and nursing facilities.
+The School of Science, Health, and Criminal justice include facilities for labs, mortuaries, and nursing facilities.

 Degree: Bachelor of Technology in Criminal Justice – Law Enforcement Leadership

 Concordia University Texas offers one of Texas’ best law enforcement degree programs by providing its Bachelor of Arts (BA) degree program in Criminology and Criminal Justice with a concentration in Law Enforcement Management.
-Students graduate from Concordia University Texas’ law enforcement degree online program and enter the workforce as a special agent, prison warden, game warden, parole officer, security manager, or sheriff patrol officer, to name a few.
-The law enforcement degree program offered by Concordia University Texas requires students to finish 120 semester credits to meet program requirements.
+Graduates enter the workforce as a special agent, prison warden, game warden, parole officer, security manager, or also sheriff patrol officers.
+The law enforcement degree program offered by Concordia University Texas requires students to finish 120-semester credits to meet program requirements.
 Classes are offered in eight-week formats with four start dates each year.

 Concordia University Texas was established in 1926 and is a member school of the Concordia University System.
 Concordia University Texas’ campus in Austin serves more than 2,500 students on its 375+ acre suburban property.
 The Lutheran Church, Missouri Synod, manages Concordia University Texas.